VenusChhantel/PMAT-WriteUp/1-3.Challenge-SillyPutty/putty.exe.md

 **Attempt to get the binary to initiate a shell on the localhost.
 Does a shell spawn?
 What is needed for a shell to spawn?**

 For shell to spawn, TLS handshake was needed to be handled.
-For this netcat was used with ssl option.
+For this netcat was used with ssl option as:

+`ncat -lvn --ssl 8443`